CLDC, Protesters Sue Springfield and Police

 The lawsuit also argues that Springfield police engaged in selective policing.
 Officer P.P.
 Kirkpatrick directed a woman named Geena Shipman and other counter-protesters to the location where Black Unity protesters were.

-Shipman would later attack a protester and make a false report to police about it, according to the lawsuit.
+Shipman would later attack a protester and make a false report to the police about it, according to the lawsuit.

 Officer Jared Quinones said in his report that under normal circumstances, Shipman’s behavior would have been disorderly conduct,” but her behavior was not isolated enough to mandate arrest.”